-Weekly Laboratory Exercises: There will be lab

-assignment to be completed for each lab and scanned and submitted via Bb.
+Weekly Laboratory Exercises: There will be both pre- and post-lab assignments for each lab.
+Lab manual exercises must be completed for each lab and scanned and submitted via Bb.
 You can scan these using your phone's "notes" function.
 You will also need to complete the online lab assignment as well - which will be administered via Bb.

 No late labs will be accepted, unless you have a documented excuse or contacted the professor prior to the assignment due date and you received written permission to submit your assignment at a later date.
 All submitted labs must be submitted in neat, legible handwriting, with all calculations and units of measurements shown.
 If I cannot read or understand an answer, it is wrong.
 Labs that are not submitted in a timely manner will receive a grade of zero.

-Class work: We will have in-class activities and assignments during our class and lab sessions.
-There will be no make-ups for these assignments.
+You will be assigned lab partners - if you know some of the students, then make sure to let me know who you may want to work with.
+It is not necessary to work with your "partners" but I found that it is the best way to complete the course successfully.
+You will keep each other on track and accountable.
+Often, reaching out to your partner, or cohort members will give the answer that you are looking for.
+There will be a student forum that will be available via Blackboard.
+I know that some of you will be connecting outside of the "school environment/platform" too.
+Just remember that I am not monitoring that so any suggestions or answers that you may get, I am not responsible for.
+If you have any concerns at all, reach out to me, or post it on the class Bb discussion.